zammad/zammad-org/src/en/tutorials/reporting-grafana.md

 Index.
 :::

-## Setting up Required Data Sources
+## Setting up required data sources

 **Before we start:** The data sources always follow the same scheme.
 We reduced below information to `name`, `time field name` and `index name`.